$0 Open Adoption Navigation Guide — Quick-Start Checklist

 The birth parent did not choose this

-In foster-to-adopt, parental rights were terminated — either voluntarily under legal and social pressure, or involuntarily by court order.
-In either case, the birth parent did not select the adoptive family.
-They may have had little or no input into who their child lives with.
-They may be actively grieving a child they believe should still be with them, or resent the system that removed the child, or both.
+In foster-to-adopt, the adoptive family may not have been selected by the birth parent.
+The child may have been placed through a process involving court or agency decisions, and the birth parent may have had little or no input into who their child lives with.
+They may be actively grieving a child they believe should still be with them, or resent the system involved in the removal, or both.

 This shapes every interaction.
-A birth parent in domestic infant adoption who misses a visit is typically experiencing grief and difficulty; a birth parent in foster-to-adopt who misses a visit may be experiencing the same grief plus addiction relapse, incarceration, homelessness, or a mental health crisis.
+A missed visit in private infant adoption may reflect grief and difficulty; in foster-to-adopt, the same behavior may occur alongside addiction relapse, incarceration, homelessness, or a mental health crisis.
 The context for the same behavior is different, and the response needs to be different too.

 The contact relationship was previously managed by the state

 Then finalization happens.
-The case closes.
-The caseworker leaves.
-The court orders are no longer operative.
-And you are standing in a parking lot trying to figure out how to have a private relationship with this person — the biological parent of your child, someone with a complicated history, someone who may still be in an unstable situation — with no structure, no supervisor, and no one to call if it goes wrong.
+The case may close, the caseworker may leave, and the prior court or agency arrangements may change.
+You may be standing in a parking lot trying to figure out how to have a private relationship with this person — the biological parent of your child, someone with a complicated history, someone who may still be in an unstable situation — with less structure, supervision, or support if it goes wrong.

 This is the moment foster-to-adopt families describe as the most disorienting of the entire process.
 The transition from state-managed to self-managed contact is abrupt and largely unsupported.
 Most adoptive families in this situation have received no guidance on how to do it.